ANSR-laboratory/ANSR-laboratory.github.io/content/publication/filippini-age-related-2012/index.md

 ---
-title: Age-related adaptations of brain function during a memory task are also present at rest.
+title: Age-Related Adaptations of Brain Function During a Memory Task Are Also Present at Rest
 authors:
-- N. Filippini
+- Nicola Filippini
-- L. D. Nickerson
+- admin
-- C. F. Beckmann
+- Christian Beckmann
-- K. P. Ebmeier
+- Klaus Ebmeier
-- G. B. Frisoni
+- Giovanni Frisoni
-- P. M. Matthews
+- Paul Matthews
-- S. M. Smith
+- Stephen Smith
-- C. E. Mackay
+- Clare Mackay
 date: '2012-02-01'
 publishDate: '2025-02-10T18:27:28.655630Z'
 publication_types:
 - article-journal
-publication: '*NeuroImage*'
+publication: '*Neuroimage*'
 doi: 10.1016/j.neuroimage.2011.11.063
 abstract: Several studies have demonstrated age-related regional differences in the magnitude of the BOLD signal using task-based fMRI.
 It has been suggested that  functional